If You’re Scaling Systems

 Addressed at a policy and principle level

-Product Misuse at Scale (Partnership on AI)
+Product Misuse at Scale (MITRE ATLAS)

 Not modeled or incorporated into product design and decision-making processes